| Foods of

 fertility, manage drainage, and guard against erosion.
 Most crops were grown

+year-round.
 Other crops included

 arrowroot, yam, tannia, varieties of squash, beans, peppers, peanuts,